 When do I need to apply?

 You should apply as soon as you have received your offer letter.
 You must provide your ATAS certificate with your Tier 4 application, so you will not be given a CAS until you can provide to the university your certificate.
 Tier 4 applications submitted without an ATAS certificate where one is required are likely to be refused.
+ATAS certificates are valid for six months and should be used in a visa application within that timeframe.

 How do I apply?